sfinktah/comfy-ovum/README.md

 - Inputs:
   - crop_top, crop_bottom, crop_left, crop_right (FLOAT [-1..1]):
     - Negative: crops that fraction of the original dimension from that side (e.g., -0.1 removes 10% from that edge).
-    - Positive: expands/pads that fraction with white on that side (e.g., +0.1 adds 10% of the original dimension).
-  - rotation (FLOAT [-180..180]): rotation in degrees; applied after crop/expand.
-Clockwise positive in UI.
   - image (IMAGE, optional), mask (MASK, optional): both are processed with the same operations; masks use white=255 for padding.
 - Outputs: IMAGE, MASK
-- UI: The node shows a preview of the incoming image with red lines indicating where the crop will occur.
-Adjust the sliders to see the guides update.
-(Dragging the guides is planned.)
+- UI: The node shows a preview of the incoming image(s) with red lines indicating where the crop will occur.
+Adjust the sliders or drag the guides (think: Photoshop rulers) to update.

 Notes:
 - When no image is connected, the node returns None; when connected, the preview is downscaled for responsiveness.
-- Rotation uses PIL’s rotate with expand and a white fill (255 for masks).

-How long does the workflow spend in each node?
+- Multiple images/batches supported, allowing you crop as you go: adjust the cropping for the second image, which will be the first image by the time the next workflow executes.

 ## Environment Bridge: Set Environment Variable and Get Environment Variable